johnko/btfc2/README.md

 Decentralized/distributed transfers        | Yes.
 Chunked data transfers from multiple hosts | Yes.
 Optimal use                                | Any type of file.
-Limitations                                | Can't use itself to sync itself, requires publish/fetch code to keep .torrent file in sync
+Limitations                                | Can't use itself to sync itself, requires publish/fetch code to keep .torrent file in sync.
+File deletions are not synchronized yet.

 # Frequently Asked Questions

+### How well does this handle file conflicts?

+Probably not well.
+If you're using [gtfc](https://github.com/johnko/gtfc), the last .torrent metafile wins.
+File deletions are not synchronized yet.

 ### How do I restrict peers or keep my data private?